Tips to keep you safe in the heat.

 - Contact your local government to find out what services (such as air conditioned buildings and public splash parks) are available in your area.

-VCH is responsible for the delivery of $3.3 billion in community, hospital and residential care to more than one million people in communities including Richmond, Vancouver, the North Shore, Sunshine Coast, Sea to Sky corridor, Powell River, Bella Bella and Bella Coola.
+VCH is responsible for the delivery of $3.3 billion in community, hospital and long term care to more than one million people in communities including Richmond, Vancouver, the North Shore, Sunshine Coast, Sea to Sky corridor, Powell River, Bella Bella and Bella Coola.

 Fraser Health provides a wide range of integrated health care services to more than 1.7 million people living in communities stretching from Burnaby to White Rock to Hope.
-Our quality health care services range from acute care hospitals to community-based residential, home health, mental health and public health services.
+Our quality health care services range from acute care hospitals to community-based long term care, home health, mental health and public health services.

 For media inquiries, please contact: